adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.groups.add()` method
 This is a method that can be used in order to add a group to the `groups` section of an instance of `ConfigGen`.

+> NOTE: you cannot add a group if there's a user with the same name.

 - ARGUMENTS: `groupname` and `members`

-  - PARAMETER `groupname`: it is a string that contains the name of the new group
+  - PARAMETER `groupname`: it is a non-empty string that contains the name of the new group

   - PARAMETER `members`: it is an array of strings that contains the list of members of the group